nuodb/nuodb-helm-charts/docs/HowToUpgrade.md

 Make sure that a recent and valid database backup is available before processing with the NuoDB upgrade.

 It is possible to downgrade the NuoDB Admin Tier during the rolling upgrade and before all APs are upgraded to the new release.
-The NuoDB Admin will upgrade automatically its local server version until all APs in the domain start using the newest possible version.
+The AP will upgrade automatically its local server version until all APs in the domain start using the newest possible version.

-> **IMPORTANT**: Once the domain effective version is changed, new Raft commands and features will start to be exercised.
+> **IMPORTANT**: After the domain effective version has been upgraded, new Raft commands and features will start to be exercised resulting in committing new commands in the durable domain state.
-To roll back the NuoDB Admin Tier after this happens, a `raftlog` backup from each AP should be used.
+To roll back the NuoDB Admin Tier after this happens, the corresponding `raftlog` backup for each AP should be restored.

 Kubernetes will not automatically perform a rollback if a rollout is stuck and the pods using the new image don't become _ready_.
 To manually roll back a Helm release use `helm rollback <release>` command.